rajan596/Devs-Journal/LLD.md

 * SOLID Principle
 * Design Patterns
     * Creational Patterns
-        * Factory : creates and returns a new obj based on argument
+        1. **Factory** : creates and returns a new obj based on argument
-        * Abstract Factory : factory of factory
+        2. Abstract Factory : factory of factory
-        * Builder : Builds complex object
+        3. **Builder** : Builds complex object
-        * Prototype : to create duplicate object
+        4. Prototype : to create duplicate object
-        * Singleton : Single object of a class.
+        5. **Singleton** : Single object of a class.
     * Structural Patterns : How more than one class/objects are structured
-        * Adaptor
+        1. **Adaptor**
-        * Bridge
+        2. Bridge
-        * Composite
+        3. Composite
-        * Decorator
+        4. Decorator
-        * facade
+        5. facade
-        * Flyweight
+        6. Flyweight
-        * Proxy
+        7. Proxy
     * Behavioral Patterns : How more than one objects communicate with each other
-        * Chain of Responsibility
+        1. Chain of Responsibility
-        * Command
+        2. Command
-        * Iterator
+        3. Iterator
+        4. Interpreter
-        * Mediator
+        5. Mediator
-        * Memento
+        6. Memento
-        * Observer
+        7. **Observer**
-        * State : When system can have multiple states
+        8. **State** : When system can have multiple states
-        * Strategy
+        9. **Strategy**
-        * Template
+        10. Template
-        * Visitor
+        11. Visitor

 ![Alt text](./assets/images/design-patterns.png)
 Credits: https://refactoring.guru/design-patterns/catalog